pelotom/effectful/README.md

 ## Quick start

-In your `build.sbt`, make sure you are using Scala 2.10.2:
+In your `build.sbt`, add a dependency like so:

-    scalaVersion := "2.10.2"

-Then add the following dependency:

-    libraryDependencies += "org.pelotom" %% "effectful" % "1.0.0"
+    libraryDependencies += "org.pelotom" %% "effectful" % "1.0.2"

 Now write some code using Effectful: